extendr/extendr/marshaling_rules.md

 - `Integer` is an obscure wrapper of either `&[Rint]` or some `AltRepInt`.
 Acts as iterator with indexing capabilities, items are of type `Rint`, providing correct `NA` handling.
 Preferred way to handle vectors, mimics that of `{cpp11}`. `complex()` and `double()` are coerced, allocating memory.

-- `Numeric` is a discriminated union of `Integer | Real (| Complex)`.
+- `Numeric` is a discriminated union of `Integer | Real`.
 Accepts all numeric inputs, but leaves it up to the user to decipher what exactly was received from `R`.
 No runtime validation, no extra allocation, ALTREPS remain unfolded.
+- `ComplexNumeric` represents either `Complex` or `Numeric`

 ----------------------------------------------------------------------------